jasonbrodeur/SHAD-mapping/mapping-our-data.md

 ## Task 7: Save your project
 - Save your project and close the map composer window.
 Keep your project open in the main QGIS interface.

+**Are you ready for your final challenge?** Head to the [next lesson](publish-webmap) to learn how to create and publish a webmap using QGIS and GitHub!